vitordeoliveira/blog/blogpost/how-host-a-rust-server-in-gcp.md

 and what is the cheapest way to do it, if possible for free?"
 tags: ["rust", "GCP", "free", "axum"]
 similar_posts: [""]
-date: "2021-09-13t03:48:00"
+date: "2024-03-14t17:52:00"
 finished: true
 ---

-# How host a rustlang server with your own DNS for free in the google cloud plataform?
+# How host a rustlang server for free in the google cloud plataform?

 In the Rust language journey, after learning the basics and being able to create a server, the second thought comes to mind... how do I do it available for the internet, how should I configure my server for the internet and what is the cheapest way to do it, if possible for free?

+In the end of this blog post you should have your first and free rust server running on internet.

 Here we will answer you that, using the google cloud platform and the cloudrun service.
 A little explanation about GCP for the newcomers:

 GCP uses the model of account base, and not project base like AWS, so if you